 During his police career, Dan spent several years working uniform patrol assignments.
 Dan also spent extensive time working in investigations and narcotics, worked as a motor officer and as a mounted officer, and served as a counselor at the Arizona Law Enforcement Training Academy.
 Dan worked as a Sergeant in Patrol and Investigations while working for both Kingman PD and at KCSO, functioned as the supervisor of the Administrative Services Division in Kingman PD, and has worked as a Lieutenant in the Jail Bureau and Operations Bureau of KCSO.
 Dan was promoted to Captain via a competitive testing process in March, 2008 and was appointed to the rank of Major in September 2009.
-During his tenure as Captain and currently as a Major, Dan has commanded the Operations Bureau at the Sheriff’s Office, overseeing the overall police field services for the Department.
+During his tenure, Dan has commanded the Operations Bureau at the Sheriff’s Office, overseeing the overall police field services for the Department.
 In July of 2014, Dan was appointed as Undersheriff to Sheriff Wolfinger.
 Dan is a graduate of the FBI National Academy, class 239.

 NEAL ROBERTSON began his law enforcement career in 1988 as a Patrol Deputy with the Kootenai County Sheriff's Office.
 As a Deputy, Neal served as a field training officer (FTO) and as a SWAT operator on the Department’s Special Weapons and Tactics Unit (SWAT).
 He promoted to Sergeant in 1993 and assumed the position of Watch Commander.
 As a Sergeant, Neal supervised Patrol’s FTO program, was a team leader for the SWAT team, a burglary/property crimes investigator, and he became a POST certified instructor, teaching students at North Idaho College and the North Idaho Reserve Academy.

 In 2001, Neal promoted to the rank of Lieutenant.
 As a Lieutenant, he commanded the Department’s Custody Division, Services Division and Patrol Division.
 He was promoted to Captain in 2009 and served as the Jail's Custody Division Commander.
 Neal was promoted to Major in command of the Jail Bureau in April 2011.
 In July of 2014, Neal was transferred to command the Operations Bureau at the Sheriff's Office.
 Neal holds his Advanced, Supervisor, and Management POST Certificates.
 He was awarded the Department’s Medal of Valor in 1988.
 He is a graduate of Leadership CDA, FBI Command College, and the FBI National Academy.
-Neal is a board member of the Idaho Jail Administrators Association.
+Neal is a past member of the Idaho Jail Administrators Association.

 KIM EDMONDSON began her career with the Kootenai County Sheriff's Office in 1992.
 She began in the jail, and worked as a training officer, instructor, Detention Sergeant and Administrative Sergeant.
 Kim transferred to the Patrol Division and later promoted to the rank of Lieutenant in January 2004.
 Following her promotion, she commanded the Detective Division until 2009.
 In 2009, she transferred back to the Jail.